microsoft/PowerBI-visuals-sampleBarChart/Tutorial/ConditionalFormatting.md

 * Web URL

 ## Add a conditional color formatting entry in the format pane
-To add conditional color formatting button in the format pane for the desired object, under the `enumerateObjectInstances` method, make the following change:
+To add the conditional color formatting button in the format pane for the desired object, under the `enumerateObjectInstances` method, make the following change:

 Via `propertyInstanceKind` property of enumerated `VisualObjectInstance`, list all the properties that you'd like to have the conditional formatting entry applied to in the format pane.
 Use `VisualEnumerationInstanceKinds` enum to declare the type of the desired format (constant, rule or both).